bparanj/Essential-TDD/en/08-code-mutation/08-code-mutation.markdown

 To illustrate the need to mutate the code when the test passes without failing the first time.

+## Version 1 ##

+Create a ruby_extensions_spec.rb with the following contents:

+require_relative 'ruby_extensions'

+describe 'Ruby extensions' do
+  it "return an array with elements common to both arrays with no duplicates" do
+    a = [1,1,3,5]
+    b = [1,2,3]
+    result = a.intersection(b)

+    result.should == [1,3]
+  end
+end

+To make the test pass, create ruby_extensions.rb with the following contents:

+class Array
+  # & operator is used for intersection operation in Array.
+  def intersection(another)
+    self & another
+  end
+end

+Add the second spec for the boundary condition like this:

+require_relative 'ruby_extensions'

+describe 'Array extensions' do
+  ...
+  it "should return an empty array if there is no common elements to both arrays" do
+    a = [1,1,3,5]
+    b = [7,9]
+    result = a.intersection(b)

+    result.should == []
+  end
+end

+This test passes without failing.
+The question is how do you know if this test is correct?
+To validate the test, we have to mutate the production code to make it fail for the scenario under test.

+Change the ruby_extensions.rb so that only the second spec fails like this:

+class Array
+  def intersection(another)
+    return [10] if another.size == 2
+    self & another
+  end
+end

+Now the second spec breaks with the error:

+1) Array Array extensions should return an empty array if there is no common elements to both arrays Failure/Error: result.should == []
+     expected: []
+          got: [10] (using ==)

+Delete the short circuiting condition from the ruby_extensions.rb:

+return [10] if another.size == 2

+Now both the specs should pass.

+## Final Version ##

 The ruby_extensions.rb has extensions to builtin Ruby classes that preserves the semantics.
 It provides:

 - Array union and intersection methods.